rbergstein/4061-PA2/README.md

 Ryan: Created a group github repository to collectively work out of and set up the project files and README document.
 Worked alongside group members to create and finalize leaf_process.c.
 Reorganized the Makefile to create the correct output/inter_submission/root# directories.
 Collectively worked to write nonleaf_process.c and root_process.c with group mates.
 Also spent a lot of time debugging to try and find errors with writing to the pipes/files.

 Marwa: Worked on leaf_process, specifically extracting root and file names and writing hash to new file.
 Helped group members debug and finalize leaf_process.c.
-Wrote logic for nonleaf_process.c and wrote logic for constructing and reading/writing in root_process.c.
-Worked with group members and attended office hours to debug and finalize the code.
+Wrote logic for nonleaf_process.c and wrote logic for constructing and reading/writing from pipes in root_process.c.
+Attended office hours and worked with group members to debug and finalize the code.

 Basma: Worked on final debugging as long as attending TA office hours for extra help, wrote the plan for completing the rest of the project